8uurg/HomeworkMetaheuristicsII/README.md

 4. Your browser should open.
 Load `HomeworkExercise.ipynb`.

-### Deliverable
+## Deliverable

+You should export your solutions as an `.ipynb` file and submit them.
 Please mail your answers to us.
 The mail address will be posted on BrightSpace.